-- Players beginning to become accustom to specific position but must still be challenged to playing a variety of positions. - All players experience game time in matches - Aim to provide at least 16 games in a . season for your team. - Size 5 football •
+Players beginning to become accustom to specific position but must still be challenged to playing a variety of positions.

+- All players experience game time in matches - Aim to provide at least 16 games in a season for your team. - Size 5 football •

-The main aim at this age grade is that we continue to develop our players.
-Working on improved decision making and mastering the essential skills in pressure situations is an important focus at this age category combined with a continued emphasis on using both sides of the body.
-Our key measure of success at this age level we set out to achieve each year as the children move up to the next age grade are:
+The main aim at this age grade is to continue developing our players.
+Working on improved decision-making and mastering the essential skills in pressure situations is an important focus in this age category, combined with a continued emphasis on using both sides of the body.
+Our key measure of success at this age level we set out to achieve each year as the kids move up to the next age grade are:

-- ✓ Children are becoming even more comfortable using non dominant side - ✓ Be able to develop relevant decision making in a variety of positions. - ✓ Understand positional awareness - ✓ Demonstrate the ability to communicate with officials, players and management in a non-confrontational manner - ✓ Start to understand & appreciate the correlation between playing Gaelic Games and a healthy life style - Develop the skills to be able to integrate oneself and all members of a squad in all aspects of team activity - ✓ Be able to react and adjust to appropriate patterns of play based on environmental situations e.g. how many players aside
+- ✓ Kids should be beginning to be more than comfortable using nondominant side - ✓ Be able to develop relevant decision-making in a variety of positions - ✓ Understand positional awareness - ✓ Demonstrate the ability to communicate with officials, players and management in a non-confrontational manner - ✓ Start to understand & appreciate the correlation between playing Gaelic Games and a healthy lifestyle - ✓ Develop the skills to be able to integrate oneself and all members of a squad in all aspects of team activity - ✓ Where numbers permit the club will enter two teams in all competitions to maximise player participation - ✓ Be able to react and adjust to appropriate patterns of play based on environmental situations e.g. how many players aside